-On 15 August 1945, the day that Japan surrendered, a ceremony took place to signal that the last nail had been hammered into the track that joined the two ends of the Sumatra railway.
+On 15 August 1945, the day that Japan surrendered, a ceremony took place to signal that the last nail had been hammered into the track.

 An accompanying book, Prisoners on the Sumatra Railway: Narratives of History and Memory will be published by Bloomsbury in late 2017.